fabro66/GAST-Net-3DPoseEstimation/README.md

 ### Reference
-Note that some codes referenced from [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)
+Note that some codes references [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)

 If you find our paper and repo useful, please cite our paper.
 Thanks!